andrewhnberry/andrewhnberry.github.io/_posts/2020-04-01-Hello-there.md

 My background is in business, I went to a business school and that is still very much a part of me. **To me, Data Science is the intersection of business and technology, and I want to establish myself in there.**

 Enough me, if you read this far!
-Thank you and I hope you enjoy all my other posts! :blush
+Thank you and I hope you enjoy all my other posts!

 ![image](/img/myself/myself.png)